 Reporting to the Panel

-The PAB Chairman shall provide a monthly report to the Panel which will include but not be limited to a summary of the key decisions and activities arising at the meeting.
+The PAB Chair shall provide a monthly report to the Panel which will include but not be limited to a summary of the key decisions and activities arising at the meeting.
 In addition to this, the Committee shall prepare an Annual Report in accordance with Section Z8.1.1.